-In August 2017, I reviewed my flight in Business Class in the newest Boeing 777-300ER aircraft to join the fleet of Swiss International Air Lines.
+In this article, we review Business Class in the newest Boeing 777-300ER aircraft to join the fleet of Swiss International Air Lines.
 The flight departed from San Francisco (California, USA) and arrived 10 hours later on-time at Swiss’ main hub in Zürich (Switzerland).

 Swiss recently acquired 9 Boeing 777-300ER aircraft, which replace most of Swiss’ current and aging A340 planes although five A340s will remain in service and get a refurbishment.

-Swiss features in my top 10 lists of my best airlines for long-haul Business Class.
+Swiss features in our top 10 list of best airlines for long-haul Business Class.

-Pre-Flight, I was given access to the United Club Lounge at San Francisco Airport which I have reviewed separately.
+Pre-Flight, I was given access to the United Club Lounge at San Francisco Airport.

 Business Class Cabin Review